AhmedGamalWazeiry/Gamal_bldai_project2/README.md

 2 - open the project with vscode.

-3 - opent terminal in vscode.
+3 - open the terminal in vscode.

 4 - in the terminal in vscode run this command